GNagahashi/enpit2022-summer/README.md

 roslaunch iq_sim apm.launch
 # New tab
 rosrun gnc ctrl
+#
 ```

+5. Let's control a drone
+If you want to control a drone, please send a message to `/gnc_drone/cmd` topic(Use `std_msgs/String`)
+Message variation: start, halt, grab, forward, backward, left, right

+OR, use this package: https://github.com/GNagahashi/enpit2022_summer_drone_ctrl.git

+Lastly, please also read the following text.

 -----
-Please also read the following text

 # gnc: An example project of BridgePoint for controlling quad copter for APRIS Robot Challange